jimhigson/oboe.js-dissertation/main/main.md

 by far the largest improvement, indicating that the functional JSONPath matching accounts for Firefox's lower than expected performance.

-During the project version 31 of Chrome was released that performed more than twice as quickly as version 30 due to an updated version of the v8 Javascript engine.
+Version 31 of Chrome was released during the project and due to an updated version of the v8
+Javascript engine performs more than twice as quickly as version 30.
 Node also uses v8 and should catch up when it is next updated.
 This reflects Javascript engine writers targeting functional optimisation now that functional Javascript is becoming a more popular style.

 Of these results I find only the performance under old versions of Internet Explorer poor enough to be concerning.
-Since this platform forbids progressively interpreting the XHR response an improvement over the traditional model was known not to be possible but I did not expect the performance to degrade by so much.
+An improvement over the traditional model was known not to be possible since this platform forbids progressively interpreting the XHR response but I did not expect the performance to degrade by so much.
 Adding three seconds to a REST call will unacceptably impair the user experience of a webapp so it might be reasonable to conclude that for complex use cases Oboe is